 Is the plastic surgeon a specialist in the procedure you are contemplating?

 While certification in many organizations assures you of a certain experience level, it does not reflect the surgeons capabilities in all areas of plastic surgery.
 Dr. Agarwal and Dr. Maloney specialize only in facial plastic and facial cosmetic surgery of the face and neck.
-Dr. Ross and Dr. Holmes specialize in face, breast, and body contouring procedures.
+Dr. Holmes specializes in face, breast, and body contouring procedures.
 Our specialty driven approach is the hallmark of our success – Experience really does matter!

 Do you and your plastic surgeon agree on what constitutes an cosmetically pleasing appearance?